aryangoenka26/VisionMaze/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Best-first search (Greedy)\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• Dijkstra's algorithm\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• A* algorithm\
-• Maintain a log of the path length and execution time for each algorithm.\
+• Maintain a log of the path length and execution time for each algorithm in 'logs.csv'.\
-• Visualize the path-finding algorithms and path found by them using OpenCV.
+• Visualize the path-finding algorithms and the path found by them using OpenCV.

 ## Run Locally